kodean/play-ground/README.md

 ##This is my attempt at checking in the code I write for fun.

+* LinkedListCycleStart: Find the start node of cycle in a circular LinkedList.
 * TreeFromArray: Given a sorted array, build a BST of minimum depth.
 * LinkedListReverse: Reverse a LinkedList.
 * DPColorHouses: Find minimum cost of painting set of houses of varying sizes with 3 colors of different prices.
 Adjacent houses should not have same color.